003, What’s On My Kindle App | Mystery and Thriller Novels I Want to Read

 Book #3 – The Lost Library by A. M. Dean

-The last book in this section is the lost library by A. M. Dean.
-And, I happy to report this book is apart of a series—I’m super excited to get into this new series of thrillers.
-This book is about, well I’m hoping, it’s about the discovery of the lost library of Alexandria.
+The last book in this section is The Lost Library by A. M. Dean*.
+And I’m happy to report this book is part of a series—I’m super excited to get into this new series of thrillers.
+This book is about, well, I’m hoping, it’s about the discovery of the lost library of Alexandria.
 I plan to read this book with Kindle whisper-sync for voice.

 In this section, you’ll find books within the mystery genre.
 I’ve decided to break top the mystery genre into two parts because I have a few books that are considered Cozy Mysteries.
 These novels probably have a bit of violence, blood, and gore.
 I thought I’d mention that just in case that type of this doesn’t float your boat.